SumoLogic/sumologictoolbox/readme.md

     4. Choose one or more collectors
     5. Click 'Backup Collector(s)' to write a json dump of the selected collectors and their sources

-    Note: There is not currently a collector restore capability in this tool.
+    NOTE: There is not currently a collector restore capability in this tool.

 Collector Delete: